Skip to main content

 • The battery storage is expected to be completed in 2025.

 MGE, in partnership with We Energies and Wisconsin Public Service (both subsidiaries of WEC Energy Group), received approval to purchase energy from the 250-MW solar array to be located in Rock and Walworth counties in southern Wisconsin.
-MGE will own 25 MW.
+MGE will own 25 MW of solar capacity and 7.5 MW of battery storage.

 • Up to 850,000 solar panels covering about 2,000 acres.